kywch/puffer-phc/README.md

 # Puffer PHC

-This is a simplified version of the [Perceptual Humanoid Control](https://github.com/ZhengyiLuo/PHC) repository.
+This is a simplified version of the [Perpetual Humanoid Control](https://github.com/ZhengyiLuo/PHC) repository.
 The class inheritance and dependencies have been greatly reduced, and [PufferLib](https://github.com/PufferAI/PufferLib) is used to train the policy.
 Thank you to [Zhengyi Luo](https://github.com/ZhengyiLuo) for the awesome research and open sourcing the code.

 This project was sponsored by [Puffer AI](https://puffer.ai/).
 If you like what you see, please contact [Puffer AI for priority service](https://puffer.ai/product.html).